FranciscoRMendes/FranciscoRMendes.github.io/source/curriculum/index.md

 **Select Projects**

+Here are a representative list of projects I have worked on in my over 8 year career as a data scientist.
+I have tried to be brief, but please do reach out for more information.

-# Grass level detection for a large lawnmower manufacturer
+**Grass level detection for a large lawnmower manufacturer**

 Current electric lawnmowers consume a lot of power and are often curtailed by their battery storage capacity.
 Our client was interested in adjusting RPM of the cutting blade based on grass length using a camera/ LIDAR sensor to detect grass length, with the goal of using less power for shorter grass lengths.
 We used a low-quality camera in conjunction with LIDAR data to classify grass into one of many discrete grass lengths.
 I was responsible for the following: